Git-PratikVyas/FastAPI-for-GenAI/1_ai-model-service/README.md

 ## Step 2: Define Data Models

-**Why**: Pydantic models act like recipe cards, defining the structure of your API’s inputs and outputs to ensure consistency and catch errors early.
+**Why**: Pydantic models  defines the structure of your API’s inputs and outputs to ensure consistency and catch errors early.

 **Instructions**:
 1. Create a `models.py` file.